College of Technology Admission Policy

 The minimum TOEFL score for the paper-based exam is 550, with a minimum writing score of 58.
 TOEFL scores must be received directly from Educational Testing Service (ETS).
 The University of Houston’s ETS Institutional Code is 6870.

 4302 University Dr., Rm.
 102

 Admission will depend on grade point average, applicable test scores, and other information.
 Conditional admission may be granted to students who have a grade point average in the range of 2.75 to 2.99 in their last 60 hours of undergraduate course work.
 Contact the Graduate Advisor for additional requirements.

 Pre-Graduate (Pre-Grad) is a non-degree seeking status allowing students to enroll in up to, but not more than, 12 graduate level credits prior to graduate admission.
 Students in this non-degree seeking status are not guaranteed admission to the graduate program, nor do they qualify for financial aid or scholarships.

-Pre-Grad students should apply to the graduate program no later than the end of their first semester if they wish to become degree-seeking.
-To become degree-seeking, all Pre-Grad students must apply to a graduate program and be accepted.
+Pre-Grad students should apply to the graduate program no later than the end of their first term if they wish to become degree seeking.
+To become degree seeking, all Pre-Grad students must apply to a graduate program and be accepted.

 Certificate students are admitted for the purpose of seeking a certificate, but are not degree seeking.
 Students in this non-degree seeking status are not guaranteed admission to the graduate program, nor do they qualify for financial aid or scholarships.

-Certificate students wishing to enter the graduate program if they wish to become degree-seeking.
-To become degree-seeking, all certificate students must apply to a graduate program
+Certificate students wishing to enter the graduate program if they wish to become degree seeking.
+To become degree seeking, all certificate students must apply to a graduate program and be accepted.

 Applicable Course Credit